 Describing the definitive tale of the American culture, The Great Gatsby is a novel that revolves around the character of Jay Gatsby, a fabulously wealthy New Yorker.
 As more and more people lose themselves in the lure of money, the enigmatic host of the most extravagant parties, Gatsby, remains unaffected and in love.
 The story unravels the chaste dream against the corrupting influences of wealth.

-A tale of love and war!
+A tale of love and war – isn’t that a great recipe to write the best fiction books ever!
 A Town Like Alice is a story about Jean Pagel, a young Englishwoman who lived in Malaya during the time of Japanese invasion.
 Jean is captured by the Japanese to join other prisoners and march for miles through the jungle.
 Her courage and spirit enable her to lead the pack and save the lives of many.
 Her travels lead her to an Australian prisoner, Joe Harman who helps them steal food.
 A few years after the war, Jean tries to track Joe in Australia where she invests her substantial financial inheritance to generate economic prosperity in a small outback community to turn it into ‘A Town Like Alice’.

 Lord of the Rings is an epic fantasy that unravels magic and otherworldliness.
 Sauron, the Dark Load, has managed to gather all the Rings of Power with which he intends to rule the Middle-Earth.
 His purpose of domination will only be fulfilled when he finds that One Ring, the ring that rules them all.
 The ring falls into the hands of the hobbit, Bilbo Baggins who passes it on to his young cousin Frodo.
 Frodo must entrust the ring in his care and journey through the realms of Middle-earth to the Crack of Doom, deep inside the territories of the Dark Lord to destroy the ring and foil the evil plans of Sauron.